mono/website/community/contributing/coding-guidelines.md

 Warnings
 --------

-Avoid commiting code with warnings to the repository, the use of #pragmas to disable warnings is strongly discouraged, but can be used on unique cases.
+Avoid committing code with warnings to the repository, the use of #pragmas to disable warnings is strongly discouraged, but can be used on unique cases.
 Please justify the use of the warning ignore clause on a comment.

 Do not commit changes to the Makefiles that removes warnings, if anything warnings should be eliminated one at a time, and if not possible, they must be flagged.